timofeysie/acknowledge/Generics.md

 - a generic type invocation, which replaces T with some concrete value, such as Integer:
 		Box<Integer> integerBox;
+- this invocation CANNOT BE STATIC because a class's static field is a class-level variable shared by all non-static objects of the class.
 Similar to an ordinary method invocation, but instead of passing an argument to a method, you are passing a type argument.
 - the T in Foo<T> is a type parameter
 - the String in Foo<String> f is a type argument.